tracytai1999/Project-Proposal/README.md

 - [joinhomebase](https://joinhomebase.com/data/) - Show the data of all states plus all the cities in the U.S. .

 **What data-driven questions do you hope to answer about this domain (share at least 3)?**
-- How does the number of people dining in restaurant change as the number of people infecting Covid-19 increases?
 - Why does the economy of some cities seem to do worse than other cities?
 - How can other cities sustain better economies than worse cities?
+- Does the number of homeless people relates to confirmed Covid-19 cases?

 **Dataset 1**
 - [kaggle.com](https://www.kaggle.com/nightranger77/covid19-state-data) - Found from the web API.
 The data is about how covid19 has impacted the GDP of each states.
 There are 10 columns in this dataset, and 50 rows in this dataset.